product-os/review-commit-action/README.md

 This action requires a token with the following permissions:

-- `contents:write`: Required to create comments on commits.
 - `pull-requests:write`: Required to create comments on pull requests.

 The automatic actions `GITHUB_TOKEN` secret should work fine, and is the